ClaraJGit/SegMine/README.md

 ### 4. DataAnalysis.ipynb
 This notebook combines informations from plate_metadata.csv with the morphometry metrics.
 As the plate description were providing multiple references of well-site combo an assumption was made to select arbitrarily and consistently the plate with the smallest barcode.
 From the gathered data a t-SNE is performed.
-Interestingly, despite the small amount of metrics collected, the resulting figure exhibits clusters corresponding to specific chemical components.
+Interestingly (or suspiciously?), despite this decision and the small amount of metrics collected, the resulting figure exhibits clusters corresponding to specific chemical components.
 ![Example result](Figures/t-SNE.png)